xavdid/reddit-user-to-sqlite/README.md

 ## Usage

-The CLI currently exposes a single command: `user`.
-An `archive` command is planned.
+The CLI currently exposes two commands: `user` and `archive`.
+They allow you to archive recent comments/posts from the API or _all_ posts (as read from a CSV file).

 ### user